Question: Why does my child have to keep score and line judge?

 Question: How do they learn to keep score, line judge, and referee?

 USA Volleyball and Badger Region provide a variety of options for players, coaches, and parents to learn how to officiate and keep score at events.
 USA Volleyball provides free, on-line training modules at https://www.volleyballreftraining.com/training_materials_junior.php.
 These modules can be viewed and/or “taken for credit” to fulfill the training requirements.
+Members may log into their Webpoint and click here to be enrolled in the group of training modules (BG18_101) listed here.

 The required modules for scoring are: